Lich-Corals/linux-file-converter-addon/markdown/configuration.md

 To disable the <b>"-" option</b> in the dropdown-list, set the `showDummyOption` setting to 'false'.

 If the program does not automatically generate or update the nemo_action file, you can enable the `alwaysCreateNemoAction` option to override the check if the program is installed for Nemo.

+> [!WARNING]
-<br/>Note: The configuration is used globally; hence, other installations of the file converter (for Nautilus or Thunar) will also generate a nemo_action in their current directory if this option is enabled.
+> The configuration is used globally; hence, other installations of the file converter (for Nautilus or Thunar) will also generate a nemo_action in their current directory if this option is enabled.
-<br/>To avoid this, enable this option, run the extension in Nemo once and finally disable the option again.
+> <br/>To avoid this, enable this option, run the extension in Nemo once and finally disable the option again.

 #### All sections
 - [Main page](https://github.com/Lich-Corals/linux-file-converter-addon/blob/main/README.md)